ibexa/documentation-developer/docs/guide/cache/content_aware_cache.md

   Fastly cache needs to be purged (`Purge-all` request) in order to remove this flag
 - This means that it is a bad idea to always initiate a session when loading the front-page

-Therefore, you must ensure yourself that you do not unintendedly starts a session in a controller by for instance trying to access as session variable before a session has been initiated yet.
+Therefore, you must ensure yourself that you do not unintendedly starts a session in a controller used by ESIs by for instance trying to access as session variable before a session has been initiated yet.